 Timeline/Status 3B: Spring 2010 is the target date for development of the program with implementation to follow.
 A full-day workshop will be held at two or more VA medical centers each year for three years.
-Specific locations will be chosen to cover a broad geographic base and easy accessibility for local clinicians.
+This fiscal year's workshops were held on July 13th and July 26th in Indianapolis Indiana and Portland Oregon respectively.
+FY 2011 workshops will be held initially in South Carolina and West Virginia during October.
+Two additional workshops will be offered in other geographic areas in FY 2011.
 The workshops will consist of lecture and discussion plus small workgroups during lunch.

 VHA will develop web-based reference material and distribute a printed reference guide.
 In addition, in FY 2010, this seminar will be offered as a satellite broadcast available to all VA providers.
 The FY 2010 approved funding is \$91,000.
+Recent training provided to VBA field stations included guidance for VA medical professionals who conduct compensation and pension examinations for conditions associated with Gulf War-related exposures.
+The VA's War Related Illness and Injury Study Center (WRIISC) program is fully operational with facilities located in Washington, DC, East Orange, NJ and Palo Alto, CA. The WRIISCs, staffed by teams of multidisciplinary clinicians uniquely qualified to evaluate Veterans with deployment-related health concerns, provide a clinical "second opinion" resource to Veterans via a referral process based on geographic location.
+If a Veteran is eligible to be treated at one of the WRIISC center facilities, the primary care physician may contact that WRIISC program directly about a referral.